-It’s similar with ice.
+It’s similar to ice.
 If you push against it you’re basically the blunt hammer.
 The energy you produce gets absorbed without any serious damage to the ice.
-If you could concentrate your energy to a tiny point then you possibly can break through even if it only would be a hole big enough to poke your snorkel through.
+If you could concentrate your energy to a tiny point then you possibly can break the ice even if it only would be a hole big enough to poke your snorkel through.

 In the worst case, bring your own submarine: